sandeepsankla/MVVM-HILT-Coroutine-Sample/README.md

 # MVVM-HILT-Coroutine-Sample
-Modular structure MVVM patter code
+Modular structure MVVM pattern code
 This Repository Contains a sample Multi module app that implements Dagger-Hilt in MVVM architecture using Kotlin.